 Creating the best Iceland itinerary can be frustrating and time-consuming.
-It’s a huge island and nearly everyone who visits drives the entire ring in a week or two and ends up miserable…they probably won’t admit this to you.
+It’s a huge island and nearly everyone who visits drives the entire ring in a week or two and ends up miserable, however, most probably won’t admit to it.

 Instead of driving around the island nonstop, never having the time to soak in the sites, we’re going to challenge you to do Iceland a bit differently.
 Several followers have reached out to us asking for some advice on how we did Iceland.
 So we put together this post explaining how, and why, we did Iceland a little differently.

 Don’t Leave Disappointed